What's on My Network? Using Large Language Models to Identify Real-World IoT Devices at Scale: Method

 \subsubsection{Vendor-Only Supervision via Targeted Loss Masking}

-To decouple free-form explanation from label prediction, we apply targeted loss masking that restricts supervision to the \texttt{Vendor:} field.
+We train the model to focus only on predicting the vendor label, not on reproducing the reasoning trace, to prevent the model from learning spurious patterns from its own explanations.
+To do this, we apply targeted loss masking that restricts supervision to the \texttt{Vendor:} field.
 Specifically, all tokens preceding the vendor span are assigned a loss mask of $-100$, ensuring that gradient updates are computed only over the final label tokens.
 This confines supervision to the decision span, avoiding spurious gradients from explanations that reference the correct vendor even when the predicted label is wrong.
 Although much prior work does not mask rationales during training, some studies in rationale supervision demonstrate the benefits of decoupling explanation from prediction—either by treating rationales as latent variables, excluding them from the loss, or marginalizing over multiple explanation paths~\citep{lei2016rationalizing, wang2022rationale}.
 Such strategies have been shown to improve generalization, robustness, and calibration.